NativeScript/nativescript-sdk-examples-ng/app/ng-framework-modules-category/platform/overview.md

-Information about the current device and screen are defined in the platform module
+Information and details about the current device, and screen resolution & density are accessible via the `platform` module.